chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

 > * Bring all external packages you need in and internalize (not cache) any that download anything at runtime
 > * Configure Chocolatey clients for internal use - config and removal of community package repository source
 > * Create packages with resources embedded in the package - this makes for reliable, repeatable use of Chocolatey (the community repository must download at runtime due to being publicly available which means distribution rights, internal use is not subject to distribution rights)
+> * Do not use the community repository.
+It is not fully reliable due to a required dependence on the internet at runtime.
 > * Learn when new Chocolatey releases are out - register with the release announcements mailing list

 ## References